JuMn88/orleans-php-202103-project-clubimmo/README.md

 ### In database.sql file you can find SQL requests, for add photos and test carousel ###

 ## Import the sql file: property.sql to be able to see the photos displayed in the /property/index or (page Recherche from the navbar)

-## Import the sql file: client.sql to be able to verify the insertion of datas entered into the input fields by visiters (page Contact from the navbar)